-Press or public relations — basically, a method of communicating via print, web or broadcast media, to raise and reinforce awareness of your brand with customers and prospects.
+Press or public relations is basically a method of communicating via print, web or broadcast media, to raise and reinforce awareness of your brand with customers and prospects.
 Non-media PR includes sponsoring a local sports team or event, donating products to charity auctions, giving talks at conferences or other events and taking a stand at an exhibition.
 These are not a substitute for media PR, but they can be highly effective.

 When you start a business, you must let potential customers know you exist and how your products or services can benefit them.
 PR can be key to this, but it’s just one part of the marketing mix — you must use other promotional methods, too.
 However, post starting up, PR should be a regular activity.